isaacs/prismjs-terminal/README.md

 - interface `PrismJSTerminalOpts`

   - `theme` The theme to use.
 Either a Theme object, or a string identifying one of the built-in themes.
+Defaults to `'moria'`.
   - `language` The language of the supplied code to highlight.
     Defaults to `tsx` if no filename is provided, or else tries to infer the language from the filename.
 You must